 Instagram has single-handedly changed the way Americans share their food.
 With hashtags like #eatingfortheinsta and #foodie, the social media platform has millions of food posts to explore.
 While many Instagrammable foods have earned their status by being regional classics or totally unique creations, some restaurants are creating visually appealing and over-the-top dishes with the intent to get more snap-happy customers in the door – and their name out in the world.

 If you like to take pictures of your food, these dishes are guaranteed to get you likes.
-That is, if you can hold off on eating them until you get the perfect shot, or are willing to wait on line, a la the godfather of all Instagrammable foods, the cronut.
+That is, if you can hold off on eating them until you get the perfect shot (and are sometimes willing to wait on line).

 North River Lobster Company’s Lobster Roll

 Let us start this off by saying North River Lobster Company serves a 28-inch lobster roll on a boat.
 If that combo doesn’t check all your Instagrammable food goals, what will?
 So, hop on board New York City’s only floating lobster shack to snap a pic and devour the Shelley lobster roll.
 Equivalent to six individual lobster rolls, we’d recommend sharing this colossal sandwich with a group.
-Instagrammers can also pair the roll with a signature 64-ounce fishbowl to complete their insta-worthy post.
+Instagrammers can also pair the roll with a signature 64-ounce fishbowl to complete their Insta-worthy post.
+Open seasonally, starting in April.

 View this post on Instagram